 The Core Requirements Class is the minimal useful service interface for an OGC API.
 The requirements specified in this requirements class are mandatory for all OGC APIs

 Additional capabilities such as support for transactions, complex data structures, and rich queries are specified in additional OGC API standards and in OGC managed API extensions.
-Those standards and extensions build on the API-Common foundation to provide the full functionality required of the API implementation.
+Those standards and extensions build on the API-Common foundation to provide the full functionality required of any OGC API implementation.

 Collections